 Foods containing added caffeine and guarana (a South American plant with high levels of natural caffeine) must be labelled as such, but other natural sources of caffeine (such as coffee) aren't required to label the presence or quantity of caffeine.

 The caffeine content of instant coffee varies depending on the brand.
-Where we were able to ascertain caffeine content details from the manufacturers of the products we tested in 2019 they ranged from 2500mg to 6000mg per 100g.
+Where we were able to ascertain caffeine content details from the manufacturers of the products we tested back in 2019, they ranged from 2500mg up to 6000mg per 100g.
 That's about 63–150mg based on one rounded teaspoon in a 250mL cup.
 The average is about 78mg per 250mL cup, according to the Australian Food Composition Database.
 The table below shows how this compares with other caffeine-containing drinks.

 For most healthy adults, a moderate intake of caffeine (the definition of which varies from source to source, but 300–400mg a day is commonly cited) won't pose a problem, but it's worth knowing what's in your cuppa if you want to keep track of how much caffeine you're consuming, especially if you need to limit your intake.